9001/copyparty/docs/versus.md

 * ✅ token auth (api keys)

 ## [kodbox](https://github.com/kalcaddle/kodbox)
-* this thing is insane
+* this thing is insane (but is getting competition from [arozos](#arozos))
 * php; [docker](https://hub.docker.com/r/kodcloud/kodbox)
 * 🔵 *upload segmenting, acceleration, and integrity checking!*
   * ⚠️ but uploads are not resumable(?)
 * ⚠️ not portable
 * ⚠️ isolated on-disk file hierarchy, incompatible with other software
+* ⚠️ uploading small files to copyparty is 16x faster
+* ⚠️ uploading large files to copyparty is 3x faster
 * ⚠️ http/webdav only; no ftp or zeroconf
 * ⚠️ some parts of the GUI are in chinese
 * ✅ fantastic ui/ux